iter8-tools/iter8/mkdocs/docs/getting-started/quick-start.md

     ```

 === "Knative"
     Setup Knative, Iter8, a mock New Relic service, and Prometheus add-on within your cluster.
 Knative can work with multiple networking layers.
 So can Iter8's Knative extension.

-Choose a networking layer for Knative.
+    Choose the networking layer for Knative.
     === "Contour"

         ```shell